Trump says China tariffs will ‘come down substantially,’ hinting at potential U-turn

 Beijing also moved to exert pain on key US industries, restricting the number of Hollywood movies shown in the country and returning at least two Boeing jets intended for use by Chinese airlines to the US.

-But rather than calling Trump to negotiate tariffs, Xi has instead launch a diplomatic charm offensive with other trade partners to push back against US efforts to use the tariff war to isolate China economically.
+Rather than calling Trump to negotiate tariffs, Xi has instead launched a diplomatic charm offensive with other trade partners to push back against US efforts to use the tariff war to isolate China economically.

 On Tuesday, Trump again expressed his hope for Xi to come to the negotiation table – and promised to “be very nice.”